How to Choose Coffee for Your Brewing Method? A Complete Guide

 Best: Medium roast, Brazil, Guatemala, Indonesia.

 The French Press is an immersion method.
 The coffee has long contact with water, and the metal mesh allows coffee oils to pass through, resulting in a full body and "fatty" texture.
-Here, we look for stability and "bassy" flavors.
+Here, we look for stability and "bassy" flavors – deep, low notes like dark chocolate, cocoa, nuts, or molasses.

 • Your go-tos: